Skip to content

 So yeah, in my family there were a lot of women already.
 And, my brother was the first boy and he was beautiful.
 I started taking care of him when I was six years old and pretty much taking care of the household, the cleaning, the chores, on top of my studies.

-I grew up Catholic; it’s 90per cent of the population in Mexico.
+I grew up Catholic; it’s 90% of the population in Mexico.
 So, I was not even allowed to be myself.
 I was not even allowed to have fun as a kid or do much stuff.
 So, when I was a teenager, I got tired of it.
 And the only way to get out of a household, which is Catholic as much as my own was, was to get married.
 So, I got married when I was 17.
 But because of the fact that I never knew anything else, my ex-husband was also abusive.
 So, I ended up in the same thing.

 I was extremely depressed, and I just wanted a time.
 That’s all I wanted.
 I just wanted to have a breath, and to think what was happening, just that, you know, like, “What is happening with my life?”
 And when I got back to him, he just didn’t let me see my kids anymore, just like that.
 He just didn’t let me see them.
 So, when I asked him why, he just told me, “If you’re not gonna be with me, then I’m going to leave you alone.
 If you are not with me, then work it out on yourself.”
 And at that point I didn’t have my mum anymore.
 My brother, I had no idea where he was and that was it.
 That was my whole family from the beginning.
 So, I was alone, and I was on the streets because I was depending on him and I didn’t have my kids.
 So, it was just too much to handle.
 I just didn’t know what was me.
 What was life?
 What was anything?
 What was right, what was not?
 So, I tried to kill myself, more than a couple of times, and I ended up in a psychiatric hospital and they couldn’t even let me go because I didn’t have anybody to take care of me.
 So, I ended up in the streets.
 I just could not face reality.
 I just could not face reality at that point.